cdisc-org/cdisc-rules-engine/resources/schema/Operations.md

 ## distinct

 Get a distinct list of values for the given `name`.

-If a `group` list is specified, the distinct value list will be grouped by the variables within `group`.
+- If a `group` list is specified, the distinct value list will be grouped by the variables within `group`.
+- If a `filter` object is provided, only values for records that match the filter criteria are included in the distinct values.

 If `group` is provided, `group_aliases` may also be provided to assign new grouping variable names so that results grouped by the values in one set of grouping variables can be merged onto a dataset according to the same grouping value(s) stored in different set of grouping variables.
 When both `group` and `group_aliases` are provided, columns are renamed according to corresponding list position (i.e., the 1st column in `group` is renamed to the 1st column in `group_aliases`, etc.).
 If there are more columns listed in `group` than in `group_aliases`, only the `group` columns with corresponding `group_aliases` columns will be renamed.
 If there are more columns listed in `group_aliases` than in `group`, the extra column names in `group_aliases` will be ignored.
 See [record_count](#record_count) for an example of the use of `group_aliases`.